Archiv der Kategorie: Altersvorsorge

 Die Wohnteilen-Idee

 Die Idee ist nicht neu. „Wohnen gegen Hilfe“ beispielsweise solle an Universitätsstandorten Wohnraum für Studierende bei Senioren schaffen.
 Außerdem bemühen sich einige Wohnungsgesellschaften und Städte, SeniorInnen zum Umzug in kleinere Wohnungen zu finden sind.
-Aber bisher hat es offenbar noch niemand geschafft, solche Projekte in einem größeren Maßstab umzusetzen.
+Aber bisher hat es offenbar noch niemand geschafft, solche Projekte in einem größeren Maßstab bzw. dauerhaft erfolgreich umzusetzen.

 Großes Potenzial durch einen positiven Schneeball-Effekt